QOM-One/qom-network/docs/validators/setup/disk_optimization.md

 Customize the configuration settings to lower the disk requirements for your validator node {synopsis}

 Blockchain database tends to grow over time, depending e.g. on block speed and transaction amount.
-For Evmos, we are talking about close to 100GB of disk usage in first two weeks.
+For Qom, we are talking about close to 100GB of disk usage in first two weeks.

 There are few configurations that can be done to reduce the required